Mesmaroth/discord-AkephalosBot/README.md

 # Discord-AkephalosBot (Node.js)
-A simple bot written in JavaScript for [Discord](http://www.discord.gg) This is intended for those who have very little knowledge of programming but still want to run a Discord bot for their server.
-Anyone can edit or modify this project of their own doing, all I ask is a mention of me or by leaving `!about` with my name intact.
+Discord bot written in Node.js for [Discord](http://www.discord.gg) Anyone can edit or modify this project of their own doing, all I ask is a mention of me or by leaving `!about` with my name intact.

 Library: [Discord.io](https://github.com/izy521/discord.io)

+##Features:
+ - Making commands can be written without a hassle.
+ - Making commands within the discord client.
+ - Custom sounds ready, just drag and drop to the folder and your done.
+ - Twitch/Hitbox live stream check.
+ - Adding custom memes made easy.

 If you have any questions please ask them in my test Server:

 [![Discord](https://discordapp.com/api/servers/160436336095002624/widget.png?style=banner3)](https://discord.gg/0tYqr4FWusEQHErS)

-If you don't want to setup a bot, you can also use mines by [Authorizing AkephalosBot](https://discordapp.com/oauth2/authorize?&client_id=158451686627737600&scope=bot)
+If you don't want to setup a bot, you can also test out my bot by [Authorizing AkephalosBot](https://discordapp.com/oauth2/authorize?&client_id=158451686627737600&scope=bot)

-### Installation:
+## Installation:
  You need Node.js 0.12.x or greater installed.
-Along with making sure NPM is installed with node.js when you install it.
-Once installed you need to download the discord library `npm install discord.io` after you have installed the library you then need to install the required modules to run this bot.
+Along with making sure NPM is installed when installing Node.js Once installed you need to download the discord library `npm install discord.io` after you have installed the library you then you need to install the required modules to run this bot.
  Note: To recieve the latest updates:
  `git clone https://github.com/Mesmaroth/discord-AkephalosBot.git`